Sirraide/source/ideas.md

 To perform a recursive call to a setter or getter, call unqualified `set()` or `get()` from within a setter.

+## FFI
+For C compatibility, add an implicit conversion from string literals to 'i8^'.

 ## Effect system?
 Maybe something like:
 ```